 - CLO 1.
 Demonstrate the use of Eclipse/Netbeans IDE to create Java Applications.
 CLO 2.
 Using java programming to develop programs for solving real-world problems.
-CLO 3.
-Reinforce the understanding of basic object-oriented programming concepts.

 Note: two hours tutorial is suggested for each laboratory sessions.
 Prerequisite Students should be familiarized about java installation and setting the java environment.
 Usage of IDEs like Eclipse/Netbeans should be introduced.
+Usage of IDES like Echipse/ Netbealls should be lift oduced.
 Sl.
 No. PART A - List of problems for which student should develop program and execute in the Laboratory Aim: Introduce the java fundamentals, data types, operators in java 1 Program: Write a java program that prints all real solutions to the quadratic equation ax2+bx+c=0.
 Read in a, b, c and use the quadratic formula.
 Aim: Demonstrating creation of java classes, objects, constructors, declaration and initialization of variables.
-2 Program: Create a Java class called Student with the following details as variables within it.
+Program: Create a Java class called Student with the following details as variables within it.
 USN 2 Name Branch Phone Write a Java program to create n Student objects and print the USN, Name, Branch, and Phone of these objects with suitable headings.
-Aim: Discuss the various Decision-making statements, loop constructs in java Dragram 3 Program: A. Write a program to check prime number B.Write a program for Arithmetic calculator using switch case menu Aim: Demonstrate the core object-oriented concept of Inheritance, polymorphism Design a support slage celled Chaff with details Ch-CCI Norman Dharas Calama E. C. 111 4 Design a super class called Staff with details as StaffId, Name, Phone, Salary.
+Aim: Discuss the various Decision-making statements, loop constructs in java 3 Program: A. Write a program to check prime number B.Write a program for Arithmetic calculator using switch case menu b.write a program for Arthmetic calculator using switch case menu Aim: Demonstrate the core object-oriented concept of Inheritance, polymorphism 4 Design a super class called Staff with details as StaffId, Name, Phone, Salary.
 Extend this class by writing three subclasses namely Teaching (domain, publications), Technical (skills), and Contract (period).
 Write a Java program to read and display at least 3 staff objects of all three categories.
 Aim: Introduce concepts of method overloading, constructor overloading, overriding.
-5 ŭ Program: Write a java program demonstrating Method overloading and Constructor overloading.
+5 Program: Write a java program demonstrating Method overloading and Constructor overloading.
 Aim: Introduce the concept of Abstraction, packages.
-Thin.
-The badee the concept of Abstraction, packages.
 6 Program: Develop a java application to implement currency converter (Dollar to INR, EURO to INR, Yen to INR and vice versa), distance converter (meter to KM, miles to KM and vice versa), time converter (hours to minutes, seconds and vice versa) using packages.
 7 Aim: Introduction to abstract classes, abstract methods, and Interface in java